ivancornut/ecophys-modbus/README.md

 ## Hardware
 ![plot](network_diagram.png)
 ### Host
 The Host of our network is either a Pi Pico microcontroller with an adafruit datalogging shield or a RS-485 capable datalogger such as those provided by Campbell scientific.
+#### Datalogger Host
+The datalogger host is made up of a Pi Pico with an Adafruit Pi Cowbell datalogger shield ([here](https://learn.adafruit.com/adafruit-picowbell-adalogger-for-pico?view=all)).
+This is useful since it includes both a real-time clock with a separate battery and an SD card holder that allows us to store more data than on the filesystem of the Pi itself.
+There are potentially other datalogging shields on the market.
 ### Clients
 Clients of the network are Pi Picos ([here](https://www.raspberrypi.com/products/raspberry-pi-pico/)) with a UART to RS-485 Grove module from Seed Studio ([here](https://wiki.seeedstudio.com/Grove-RS485/)).
 They are meant to consume the least power possible whilst still reading useful sensors by sleeping as much as possible.
 ### Cable